Ipazia-AI/hyperprobe/README.md

 ![Logo](images/header.png)
-This is the Python implementation of the probing framework proposed in the paper *"Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures"*.
+This repository is the official implementation of *"Hyperdimensional Probe: Decoding LLM Representations via Vector Symbolic Architectures"*.

 ## Overview
 Despite their capabilities, Large Language Models (LLMs) remain opaque, with limited understanding of their internal representations.